-Stuffing in a waffle iron might sound crazy, but when you crunch through those delightfully crispy corners you’ll understand.
+Stuffing in a waffle iron might sound a little out-there, but when you crunch through those delightfully crispy corners, you’ll understand.
 (This would be a perfect breakfast with a fried egg and leftover gravy sidecar.)
 Because no two leftover stuffings are the same, add stock as needed until you get a nice moist mixture.

 1. In a small pan, heat the olive oil over medium heat.

 2. Add the garlic and cook until fragrant and golden, stirring frequently to avoid burning.
 Add the spinach, stir to combine, and cook until wilted, then remove from heat.
 Once cool, give it a rough chop.